ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-camera-trigger-setup.rst

 Since we have shorted the FOCUS and GROUND wires, the camera should automatically pull focus.
-As of now, I have not found a way to connect the SHUTTER, FOCUS and GROUND wires individually to the Pixhawk/APM and have the flight controller pull the camera focus and trigger the camera in sequence.
+As of now, I have not found a way to connect the SHUTTER, FOCUS and GROUND wires individually to the Pixhawk/APM and have the autopilot pull the camera focus and trigger the camera in sequence.
 To get around this, the camera settings are set so that the camera has the following features activated: